 751 E. Georgia St.

 This beautifully renovated 18,000 square foot building is home to a variety of services, including ABA therapy, autism-specific classrooms, and adult services.
 This site shares space with Big Brain Staffing, offering opportunities for employment for adults on the spectrum.
 This facility also houses a driving simulator through Clemson University-ICAR.
 Situated in downtown Woodruff, this campus provides a myriad of options for community interaction.
 This facility and its programs have been generously supported by the Barbara Stone Foundation, the Clayman family, HKA Enterprises, the Fullerton Foundation, the Mary Black Foundation, South Carolina Developmental Disabilities Council, Spartanburg County Community Development, the Spartanburg County Foundation, the Spartanburg Regional Foundation, Women Giving for Spartanburg, and the United Way of the Piedmont.

 51 Cavins Rd.

 Specially renovated to provide a natural setting for life skills instruction throughout the day, this unique facility home features a family-style and a commercial bathroom, a large laundry area, an enclosed porch, and two bedrooms.
 Classes cook breakfast and lunch, do household chores, and learn personal hygiene habits.
 We also offer occasional overnight stays to provide respite to our families.
-This innovative venture has been generously supported by the Diversity Learning Initiative of the Riley Institute at Furman, the Holladay family, the Mary Black Foundation, the South Carolina Developmental Disabilities Council, Spartanburg Community Foundation, United Way of the Piedmont, and the Vaughn family.
+This innovative venture has been generously supported by the Diversity Learning Initiative of the Riley Institute at Furman, the Holladay family, the Mary Black Foundation, the South Carolina Developmental Disabilities Council, Spartanburg County Foundation, United Way of the Piedmont, and the Vaughn family.